GDevelopApp/GDevelop-documentation/docs/gdevelop5/objects/panel_sprite.md

 If "repeat borders and center texture" is enabled, segments 2, 4, 5, 6, 8 will be repeated instead of stretched.
 This will scale the object in a way that's similar to the tiled sprite object.

 ![](/gdevelop5/objects/9panel6.png)

+## Reference

+All actions, conditions and expressions are listed in [the panel sprite (9-patch) object reference page](/gdevelop5/all-features/panel-sprite-object/reference/).